sergio11/inquize_android/README.md

 - **Delete Functionality** 🗑️: Manage your Inquizes by deleting any that are no longer needed.
 - **Detailed View** 👁️: Access the details of each Inquize, where you can continue the conversation by asking more questions and receiving answers.

+## ✨ User Experience Enhancements

+- **Optimized Performance** ⚡: Leveraging coroutines for asynchronous operations ensures smooth, lag-free interactions.
+- **Intuitive Navigation** 🧭: The UI, built with **Jetpack Compose**, offers a modern, fluid experience that adapts to user input, making the app feel natural and easy to use.
+- **Dynamic Responses** 🎯: The combination of the Gemini SDK and MVI architecture provides precise, dynamic answers that evolve with user input, creating a responsive and personalized experience.

 ## 🛠️ Clean Architecture & MVI for a Robust Foundation

 Inquize is built on **Clean Architecture** principles, ensuring that the application is scalable, maintainable, and testable.
 This architecture promotes a clear separation of concerns, with well-defined layers for data, domain, and presentation, leading to a robust codebase that integrates seamlessly with the **Gemini SDK**.